JBSchueler/arduino-midi-player_uno_atmega2560/README.md

 **Hardware**

-1. Connect buzzer/speaker to PWM port 11.
+1. Connect buzzer/speaker to PWM pin 11 (UNO) or pin 10 (ATmega2560) .
 Use a proper resister.
 2. A variable-resistance resister is recommended to adjust the volume.
-3. (Optional) Connect LEDs to port 2-7.
-4. Ground everything.
+3. Ground everything.

 **Software**